bottlepy/bottle/docs/tutorial.rst

       name = request.cookies.username or 'Guest'
       return template('Hello {{name}}', name=name)

-The :data:`request` object is a subclass of :class:`BaseRequest` and has a very rich API to access data.
+The:data:`request` object is a subclass of :class:`BaseRequest` and has a very rich API to access data.
 We only cover the most commonly used features here, but it should be enough to get started.

-Introducing :class:`FormsDict`
+Introducing:class:`FormsDict`
 --------------------------------------------------------------------------------

 Bottle uses a special type of dictionary to store form data and cookies. :class:`FormsDict` behaves like a normal dictionary, but has some additional features to make your life easier.